 We're not as smart as we think we are.
 We're busy and distracted in a world that is incentivized to continually make us more of both.
 The only things that work, the only messages that cut through the noise, and sharp, clear, and direct.
-Right now, I'm exploring this idea in detail with a forthcoming book from Berrett-Koehler Publishers.
+Right now, I'm exploring this idea in detail with a new book from Berrett-Koehler Publishers.

 For a wonderful decade, I founded, built, and ran Digital Natives Group, an award-winning marketing agency based in New York City.
 We started out working with the local ice cream parlor and camera repair shop, and grew to partnering with the NFL, I Love NY, Comcast NBCUniversal, The Nature Conservancy, and other incredible brands.
 Through our publishing practice, we helped launch over 60 best-selling books, from Hachette Book Group, Penguin Random House, Simon & Schuster, and every other major imprint – including titles from Nobel laureates, Fortune 500 CEOs, Hollywood screenwriters, and Pulitzer Prize winners.
 After more than 60 industry awards, including prestigious Webby and Shorty nods, we sold Digital Natives Group in 2021.

 Since 2014, I have taught marketing at Baruch College, the largest business school in the nation, proudly helping more than a thousand aspiring marketing professionals launch their careers – and even launch some of their own businesses.